 Neurofibromatosis Type 2

-This article discusses NF2.
-These tumors tend to arise in the central nervous system.
-The eighth cranial nerve, which affects hearing and balance, is the most commonly involved nerve.
+This article focuses on NF2.
+These tumors tend to happen in the central nervous system.
+The eighth cranial nerve is the one most affected.
+It affects hearing and balance.

-NF is caused by a change in a specific gene.
+NF2 is caused by a faulty gene.
 The gene normally makes proteins that help control growth in the nerves.
-Since the gene is defective, these proteins are not able to control growth, and tumors develop.
+A faulty gene is not able to make these proteins and tumors develop.